ashiklom/pecan.book/README.md

 ###Website

-Visit our [webpage](http://pecanproject.github.io/) to keep up with the atest news, version and information about the PEcAn Project.
+Visit our [webpage](http://pecanproject.github.io/) to keep up with the latest news, version and information about the PEcAn Project.